 Seth Waltman, aka TaxSlayer, is located in Athens, Georgia and has a solid background in swimming and running.
 He is a total team player, is passionate about the multisport lifestyle, and committed to TriCoachGeorgia.
-“Tax” has helped many athletes even before his coaching training.
-He was formerly obese, and has learned to manage his weight well.
+“Tax” helped many athletes even before his coaching training.

 Tax was raised, as a young child, in Madison, Wisconsin where he swam competitively for many years.
 As he got older, he began running competitively.
-In high school, Seth ran cross country, indoor track and outdoor track.
+In high school, Seth ran cross country, indoor track, and outdoor track.
 During this time, Seth developed his love for running.
-In 2009, Seth competed in his first sprint triathlon.
+In 2010, Seth competed in his first sprint triathlon.

 Tax was a top 10 overall point getter in the USAT’s NCC Challenge in 2014.
-He is a two time ironman finisher ( IMLOU 2015 and IMCHOO 2014 ) and has completed several half ironman races in the Southeast.
+He is a three-time ironman finisher (Ironman Chattanooga 2014 and 2016 and Ironman Louisville 2015) and has completed many half ironman races in the Southeast, Midwest, and Mexico.
 He has qualified for the Age Group Nationals and is a 2015 All World Athlete in 70.3 and 140.6 distances.
-Tax is a multiple time podium finisher at the team sponsored Georgia Triathlon Series.
-He knows how to balance life, work and training.
+He is a multiple time podium finisher at the team sponsored Georgia Triathlon Series.
+He knows how to balance life, work, and training.

-In addition to his athletic accomplishments, Tax is the administrator for our youth team, Tri Kids Georgia, and he works closely with Coach Slayer on helping the kids at practice and races.
+In addition to his athletic accomplishments, Tax was the administrator for our youth team, Tri Kids Georgia, and he works closely with Coach Slayer on helping the kids at practice and races.

 The Oconee Enterprise named him Athlete of the Week, click here to read about it.

-Everyone knows that Tax is smitten with his wife, Becky (aka Tax Dr.), of 14 years and they have two children ages 13 and 10.
-Both of the their kids compete in triathlons on a regular basis and you will find him at most of their events with his loud booming voice.
+Everyone knows that Tax is smitten with his wife, Becky (aka Tax Dr.), of 22 years and they have two children ages 20 and 17.
+Both of his kids competed in triathlons on a regular basis when they were younger, and you would find him at most of their events with his loud booming voice.